 Driving from the airport in Santo Domingo to the outskirts of the Oakland A’s complex in La Victoria requires a tremendous amount of faith.The road is dangerous and full of potholes.
 Natives would rather use their car horns then their common sense to operate their vehicles.
 Danger aside, the scene outside is enough to make even the toughest skinned individual melt.
 Mud shacks, sewer lined streets, poor half clothed children begging for money or food – all a part of the everyday life in the Dominican Republic barrios.
 This is a far cry from the beautiful Caribbean beach scenes we so often view on TV.
 This is survival.

-Unlike the land of opportunity that we live in, there is only one hope, one dream, to … Read More »
+Unlike the land of opportunity that we live in, there is only one hope, one dream, to take someone out of this … Read More »

 by Dave Hudgens, MLB Hitting Coach, New York Mets